Ali-Ismail-1/nextjs-blog/_posts/react-beginner.md

 </body>
 ```

-Here is how you would use JSX Syntax
+Here is how you would use JSX, JavaScript XML, Syntax.
+JSX allows you to write Javascript elements so that they look similar to HTML.

 ```html
 <body>
   <div id="root"></div>